Illeana Douglas: Early career

 After graduating from high school, Douglas moved to New York City.
 Having been interested in movies from her childhood, Douglas wanted to be in show business.
 She stayed with relatives in various temporary arrangements.
 Douglas attended American Academy of Dramatic Arts, where she was a contemporary of Elias Koteas and Lou Mustillo.
 Following their first year, Mustillo and Douglas were not invited back to the school.

 When she was 18 years old, Douglas went to work for Steve Rubell at the Morgans Hotel.
 While there, Douglas decided to reinvent herself, and began attending Neighborhood Playhouse School of the Theatre, where she studied with the acting teacher Richard Pinter.
 While she was working in a sketch comedy group called Manhattan Punchline, one of the troupe members suggested she try stand-up comedy.
 Douglas worked briefly at Stand Up New York, and found the writing and acting easy, but found the performing difficult.
 She did not like the raw comedy style then in vogue, and did not enjoy the lifestyle of a standup comic.

 Douglas began working for a well-known publicist, Peggy Siegal.
 Through this position, she tried to send her headshot to Martin Scorsese's casting director, but was not successful.
 At that time, Scorsese was editing his film Last Temptation of Christ in an office down the hall from Siegal's offices.
 The editors needed a sound effect to convey Mary Magdalene screaming, and asked her to help out.
-In this way, Douglas met Scorsese, his editor, Thelma Schoonmaker, as well as filmmaker Michael Powell, and provided many ADR of crowd sounds.
+In this way, Douglas met Scorsese, his editor, Thelma Schoonmaker, as well as filmmaker Michael Powell, and provided many automated dialogue replacement (ADR) of crowd sounds.
 The group bonded over discussion of old films, which was a long-standing interest.
 Scorsese and Douglas eventually began a long-term relationship.

 Soon afterwards, she got her first movie role: a small part in Scorsese's segment of New York Stories.
 Douglas said that Lorraine Bracco took Douglas under her wing during the shooting of Scorsese's Goodfellas, helping her to find an agent.
 It was then that Douglas became Scorsese's girlfriend.

 Douglas appeared in Scorsese's Cape Fear (1991) – one of four Scorsese films in which she has appeared.
 After Cape Fear, she had several film roles where her character was eventually cut, including in Household Saints, Jungle Fever, and Quiz Show.
 "It was kind of depressing," she commented.

 Douglas acted in a low-budget movie called Grief that was accepted into Sundance, which led to her meeting director Allison Anders.